-Multiple Listing Service in Real Estate
+Multiple Listing Services in Real Estate

 Accuracy of Information

-- Timeliness - new listings must be entered within a specified length of time.
+MLS listings databases are considered the most accurate as far as property details on the Internet or elsewhere.
+New listings must be entered within a specified time period.
 Fines are generated if a member doesn't enter the full listing data by the deadline.
 Generally, this is 24 to 48 hours after the listing agreement is signed.

 Complaints and Disputes

-Each local MLS also has an ethics committee to hear complaints from members about the ethics of others.
+Each local MLS has an ethics committee to hear complaints from members about other members.
 The committee hears both sides of disputes and rules on the situation.
-Many problems have to do with commissions.
+Many of these problems have to do with commissions.

 Procuring cause is a concept that decides which real estate agent is the primary reason for the client's involvement in the transaction.
 In other words, who got this buyer to the point of contracting to buy this home?